DeanLemans/deanlemans.github.io/content/vault_rules.md

 - Capture properties, ratings, and notes in reference files
 - Use [Web Clipper](https://stephango.com/obsidian-web-clipper) for external material
 - Include timestamps or revision history for all notes
-- Maintain consistent frontmatter (tags, categories, modified date)
+- Maintain consistent frontmatter (tags and modified date)

 ---